A Trajectory-Based Approach to Discrete-Time Flatness: Discrete-Time Flatness with Forward- and Backward-Shifts

 of a system with $m=1$ input.
 Since the forward-shifts of \eqref{eq:siso_flat_output} are independent of $\zeta_{[-q_{1}]}^{1}$, \eqref{eq:siso_flat_output} would be the only function in the parameterization \eqref{eq:geo_param_map_2} depending on this variable.
 Thus, $\zeta_{[-q_{1}]}^{1}$ could not cancel out and accordingly \eqref{eq:siso_flat_output} itself must not be present in the parameterization \eqref{eq:geo_param_map_2}.
 Repeating this argumentation shows that \eqref{eq:geo_param_map_2} can only contain forward-shifts of \eqref{eq:siso_flat_output} which are already independent of $\zeta_{[-q_{1}]}^{1},\dots,\zeta_{[-1]}^{1}$.
 However, the first such forward-shift of \eqref{eq:siso_flat_output} is obviously a forward-flat output

 A similar argumentation shows that \eqref{eq:siso_forward_output} can actually only depend on $x$, and $u^{1}$ only appears in the $n$-th forward-shift.
 Otherwise, the forward-shifts of u could not cancel out and a parameterization \eqref{eq:geo_param_map_2} would not be possible.
-Thus, \eqref{eq:siso_forward_output} is a linearizing output in the sense of static feedback linearizability. \end{proof} \\For linear systems the properties are also equivalent, since flatness implies reachability and every reachable linear system can be transformed into Brunovsky normal form.
+Thus, \eqref{eq:siso_forward_output} is a linearizing output in the sense of static feedback linearizability. \end{proof} \begin{rem} With Theorem \ref{thm:siso}, the question whether flatness is preserved under exact discretization can be reduced to the question whether static feedback linearizability is preserved for single-input systems.
+However, as shown in \cite{Grizzle:1986} by a counterexample, this is in general not true.
+A practical nonlinear system which remains flat under exact discretization is e.g. the wheeled mobile robot discussed in \cite{Aranda-BricaireMoog:2008}. \end{rem}